Drive Angry: Plot

 Milton and Piper meet Milton's friend, Webster, who gives them a 1971 red Chevrolet Chevelle SS.
-Piper discovers that Milton is undead and had to abandon his daughter in order to protect her, which allowed King to manipulate her into joining his cult.
-Webster reveals that Milton died 10 years earlier in a shootout and was a pallbearer at Milton's funeral.
-Piper also discovers that the Godkiller has the power to completely destroy a soul, preventing it from going to either Heaven or Hell.
+Piper discovers that Milton is undead and has to abandon his daughter to protect her, which allows King to manipulate her into joining his cult.
+Webster reveals that he was a pallbearer at Milton’s funeral when he died 10 years earlier in a shootout.
+Piper also discovers that the Godkiller has the power to destroy a soul, preventing it from going to either Heaven or Hell.
 Meanwhile, one of King's surviving men tells the Accountant why Milton is chasing them.

 After arming himself, Milton tells Piper and Webster to leave, but Piper says that she has never before had a worthy cause to fight for and is with him regardless of the consequences.
-With the help of the now-intrigued Accountant, they evade a sheriff's troopers and arrive at Stillwater.
+With the help of the now-intrigued Accountant, they evade sheriff's troopers and arrive at Stillwater.
 The Accountant captures Piper and forces Milton to surrender the Godkiller before he can battle King.
 He allows Milton to attempt to save his granddaughter, however, noting that Satan despises the sacrifice of innocents in his name.

-While Milton slaughters King's men before they can sacrifice his grandchild, Piper escapes from The Accountant with the Godkiller.
+While Milton slaughters King's men before they can sacrifice his grandchild, Piper escapes from the Accountant with the Godkiller.
 King eventually gets the upper hand on Milton and savagely beats him.
 Piper fires the Godkiller at King, but misses, knocking herself out.
 King is enraged when another follower refuses to sacrifice the infant.
-The Accountant attracts King's attention, allowing Milton to grab the Godkiller and obliterate King forever.
+The Accountant attracts King's attention, allowing Milton to grab the Godkiller and obliterate King and his soul, permanently.

 The Accountant retrieves the infant and allows Milton to say goodbye to his granddaughter.
 Milton gives her to Piper, who promises to always care for her.
 Webster arrives and looks on as Milton "dies".
-After both Piper and Webster have left, Milton is revealed to not be fully dead.
-Milton makes good on his earlier promise to Webster and drinks a beer from the remains of King's skull.
-He agrees to return to Hell but threatens to escape again if his punishment remains too severe.
+After both Piper and Webster have left, Milton makes good on his earlier promise to Webster and drinks a beer from what remains of King's skull.
+He agrees to return to Hell, promising to escape again if his punishment remains too severe.
 The Accountant says that he looks forward to that escape.
-The Accountant then manifests a 1957 Chevrolet Bel Air and Milton drives them back into Hell.
+The Accountant manifests a black 1957 Chevrolet Bel Air and Milton drives them both back into Hell.